HubSpot/vex/docs/api/3-Advanced.md

 - `afterClose` is called immediately after the vex instance is removed from the DOM
 - `beforeClose` is called before removing the instance from the DOM, and should return a boolean.
 If `beforeClose` returns false, the close will not go through and the vex instance will remain open.
 Useful for validation or any other checks you need to perform.

+Each callback is called with the context of the vex instance.
+That is, the keyword `this` inside of these callback functions references the vex instance.

 ### Note about Includes

 To use vex, minimally, you must include: